 Variety of specimens You may have patients (specimens) with different anatomy: some may even have had previous incontinence surgery.
 The different procedures and the varied specimens will mirror your operating theatre experience well, and discussions around chosen approach tends to be very lively.
 We encourage healthy debate, and invite you to bring your experience and skill to the table.

+What is included?
 All materials, CPD, workbook/manual, badge, instruments, insurance, coffee/tea and meal(s), protective clothing, medical devices and/or implants, specimens (including transport and documentation), aftercare, faculty, technicians, admin support, pre-read materials, assessment papers and follow-up contact.

+Who has trained here before?
+Click here for a list of who has trained with us, and click here to see what previous attendees say about us.
 Over the years we have been trusted to arrange courses for many professional organisations and associations: ICS, ISLASS, BACN and many more.
 We look forward to welcoming you too.

 Date and Venue

 June 28th 2019 (Glasgow) (0)

 November 8th 2019 (London) (0)